Headwaters School: Student body

+As of the 2023-2024 school year, the school had 525 students, with 12% of the student body receiving financial aid.
+The average financial aid is $7,343.

+Governance

+Headwaters School is a 501(c)(3) non-profit organization and is overseen by a Board of Trustees.
+The Board serves without compensation.

 Curriculum

 The K-5th grade is Montessori.
 The high school is part of the IBO program for juniors and seniors.

 As of 2007, students at the school do charitable acts for one week in the month of December.